idlist/npm-san-check/README.md

 The good side is:

-- It has only 6 direct dependencies (or 12 packages in total), with an installation size of ~1.5MB (where `undici` takes 1MB and rest being ~500KB)
+- It has only 6 direct dependencies (or 12 packages in total) with an installation size of ~1.5MB (where `undici` takes 1MB and the rest being ~500KB).

-For most of the time, though, `npm-check-updates` might be preferred for your use case.
-The name of the tool indicates that using this tool might lead to your sanity crisis.

 ## Installation